FraudGuard/FraudGuard/README.md

 **An efficient Fraud-Detection add-on for ebay Kleinanzeigen.
 Fast, accurate, and lean.**

-???? is a browser extension which helps you to find potential scammer on ebay Kleinanzeigen by using a machine learning approach and natural language processing.
+FraudGuard is a browser extension which helps you to find potential scammer on ebay Kleinanzeigen by using a machine learning approach and natural language processing.

 The goal of this project is to improve the experience with buying items on ebay Kleinanzeigen, by giving the user a securer environment.